spencervore-dev/simulation_course_monte_carlo_game_project/README.md

 Once you have your python environment set up, you can run this script in the terminal by running the play_game.py code as a script like this:

-`python play_game.py`
+`python play_game.py {single|multi}`

-Optionally, you can also pass in a random seed as a command line argument if you want to get the same result each time:

-`python play_game.py 12345`
+`python play_game.py single` will play one round of the game.

-If there's no seed, the random seed defaults to the system time.

-This script will play the game many many times and will generate a plot of the distribution of cycle times.
+`python play_game.py multi` will play multiple rounds of the game and
+    save all the game results to do the Monte Carlo Simulation.
+    Multi-mode will also produce a visual histogram showing the distribution of the number of cycles accross all games.

+ `python play_game --help` will display information about additional
+    command line arguments that are available to tweak the behavior of how the simulation runs... so use help for more information.